celo-org/celo-proposals/CIPs/cip-draft_poprf.md

 to populate the respective fields in an `EIP712Domain`.
 Additional fields of the `Domain` struct are used to construct an EIP-712 type.

 Other fields in the domain form the EIP-712 type.
-The EIP-712 type name should be equal to the interface name.
+The EIP-712 type name SHOULD be equal to the interface name.
 Fields within the interface are sorted by name.
 Values SHOULD be mapped from their TypeScript types to the corresponding EIP-712 type.
 Specifically: